Save more money

 Because sometimes you would not remember all the building you tried to get to in a single day.
-It’s the cool street musician you found and shared conversation with.
-The dreams you’ve heard from these young girls that helping you to get to the most beautiful cave in Indonesia, or the time you sneak yourself into a wedding parade on the street of New Delhi.
+But, it’s the cool street musician you found and shared conversation.
+The stories you’ve heard from these young girls that helping you to get to the most beautiful cave in Indonesia, or the time you sneak into a wedding parade on the street of New Delhi.

 Slow travel will preserve your energy

 “It’s too easy to get caught in the trap of trying to see everything there is to see; going through the motions but not absorbing anything.
 Slow travel will keep things fresh and prevent the burnout that is inevitable when you are on the road for months,” said Simon and Erin from Never Ending Voyage

 “Especially if you decide to travel in an area that is not popular with tourists.
 Many times you will be required to know a few key words or sentences,” from Dying To Travel